awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 1. Create an Amazon SNS topic\.

    Using the Amazon SNS console, you create an SNS topic and subscribe to the topic so that any events posted to it are delivered to you\.
 You specify email as the communications protocol\.
 After you create a topic, Amazon SNS sends an email\.
-You must click a link in the email to confirm the topic subscription\.
+You must use the link in the email to confirm the topic subscription\.

    You attach an access policy to the topic to grant Amazon S3 permission to post messages\.